Imagine the internet to be a huge shopping mall. Do you know whose voice would be the loudest in that mall?

-They can provide website visitors with relevant information that helps prevent the reliance on support agents.
+They can provide website visitors with relevant information that helps prevent reliance on support agents.

 4. Social media polls

-Unlike every other channel, where the customer interaction is more or less one-way, in social media, customer interaction is two way.
+Unlike every other channel, where customer interaction is more or less one-way, in social media, customer interaction is two-way.

 Using built-in features that most social media channels like Facebook, Twitter, Instagram, and others offer, it is possible to create polls that capture the voice of the customer.